Ram-dev27/color-theme-manager/README.md

 }

 ```
-Use the ThemeWrapper in application component
+Use the ColorThemeWrapper in application component

 ```javascript
 import { useTheme,ColorThemeWrapper } from "color-theme-manager";